-Events financially supported by the RDPBIA include the IRC Lunar Fest, Ghostwalk, the Mission Inn Run, the Inland Pride Celebration, the Black History Month Parade and Expo, the Chabad Jewish Community Center's Chanukah celebration, and the Dickens Festival.
+Events financially supported by the RDPBIA include the IRC Lunar Fest, the Mission Inn Run, the Black History Month Parade and Expo, the Chabad Jewish Community Center's Chanukah celebration, and the Dickens Festival.
 The activities of the RDPBIA in this area reflect the emphasis on partnering to better leverage available funds and to help other organizations be more successful.
-These activities will continue in 2012.
+These activities will continue in 2013.

-In 2011, the RDPBIA continued the event, Movies on Main, to help attract visitors to downtown Riverside and to increase traffic during the historically slow summer months.
+In 2012, the RDPBIA continued the event, Movies on Main, to help attract visitors to downtown Riverside and to increase traffic during the historically slow summer months.
 Family oriented movies were shown in the Civic Plaza on a large outdoor screen on the second, third, and fourth Thursdays of July and August.
-The RDPBIA plans to continue the event in 2012.
+The RDPBIA plans to continue the event in 2013.